Call now for a FREE Consultation

 Can You Ignore A Notice Of Intended Prosecution?

 If you’re unsure of how to respond to a notice of intended prosecution, it’s best to seek legal advice from a specialist motoring offence solicitor, rather than ignoring the section 172 request.
+We would always recommend doing so at your earliest opportunity, to allow yourself sufficient time, should further steps need to be taken before the submission of your response.

 What If You’re Innocent?